puppetlabs/puppet-docs/source/puppet/4.9/environments_limitations.markdown

 [env_var]: ./environments.html#referencing-the-environment-in-manifests

 Environments solve a lot of problems in a convenient way, but they still have some limitations.
 Some of these are just features Puppet doesn't have yet, and some of them are outside Puppet's control.
-We want to fix all of them, but some may take a lot longer than others.
+We want to fix all of them, but some will take a lot longer than others.

 ## Some plugins running on the Puppet master are weird